-On the day of an absence, the parent/guardian of the child must call the school by 10:00 AM to notify office personnel of the reason for the absence and if any homework is being requested.
-The teacher needs at least three hours to prepare homework for an absent student.
+On the day of an absence, the parent/guardian of the child must call the school by 8:30 AM to notify office personnel of the reason for the absence and if any homework is being requested.
 The parent/guardian must call the office every day the child is absent.
-If the office has not received a call by 10:00 AM, a call will be made to the parents verifying the reason for the absence.
+If the office has not received a call by 8:30 AM, district communication will be directed to parents verifying the reason for the absence.
+Upon the students return to school please provide a doctor's note (where applicable) for absence verification purposes.